pcgsgroup/dotnet-script-utilities/s32xtrabackup/README.md

 # s32xtrabackup.csx

-Script to download and restore full and incremental xtrabackup backups from S3 compatible cloud storage
+Script to download and restore full and optionally a differential xtrabackup backup from S3 compatible cloud storage

 Requirements: